-Stop orders guide for cryptocurrency trading - how & when to use them?
+Stop orders guide for cryptocurrency trading - how & when to use them

-If you want to learn to trade cryptocurrency, then you’ll likely want to begin by learning about order types.
+If you want to learn to trade cryptocurrency, then you’ll likely want to begin with learning about order types.
 While the market order type is good enough for buying and holding, it’s likely that you’ll want to learn about other types if you plan to day trade or swing trade.

-Using alternative order types can help you to have better control over your crypto orders.
-This can help you to earn more profits from your sells and get better deals on your buys.
+Using alternative order types can help you to have a better control over your crypto orders.
+This can help you to earn more profit from your sells and get better deals on your buys.
 In this article, we’ll be talking about a very useful order type called Stop orders.
 What are they though and how do you use them when trading cryptocurrency?
 Let’s talk about what you need to know to get started with them!

 Stop orders in cryptocurrency explained

-What types of stop orders there are in crypto trading?
+What types of stop orders are there in crypto trading

 This type of order is one of the most popular with cryptocurrency day traders.
 It stops your loss by activating once an asset falls below a certain point.
 When the trigger is reached your asset will liquidate in order to avoid loss.

-How do stop orders work?
+How do stop orders work

-Once the trigger happens, your stop order will turn into whatever another order type is tied to it.
+Once the trigger takes place, your stop order will turn into whatever another order type is tied to it.
 This could be a limit or market order for example, and then the order will be filled as if it was one of those order types.
 However, you would get far greater functionality thanks to the stop than you would just be using one of the standard order types.

 Example of stop order

-Jimmy is currently trading a coin which he believes has great potential.
+Jimmy is currently trading a coin which he believes has a great potential.
 However, he also wants to have a little insurance in case he’s wrong about which direction the asset is headed.

-He decides to put in a stop loss order so that he can limit his losses if things don’t quite go his way.
+He decides to put a stop loss order so that he can limit his losses if things don’t quite go his way.
 Jimmy sets his stop-loss at 10% of his current cryptocurrency value and sits on this order.

 Soon, the price of the asset experiences a traumatic event and it starts to fall.
 The coin loses 30% of its value within a matter of minute, but thanks to his stop-loss order Jimmy has lost only 10%.

 While he did still lose money on the trade, he lost a lot less than he would have without the stop loss.
-Now he has the money to try again and a chance for profits on his next crypto trade.
+Now he has the money to try again and a chance for profit on his next crypto trade.

 Stop order to sell

-If you were to enter a stop order for selling a cryptocurrency, then your order would execute once the price of the asset had reached a certain threshold or better.
+If you were to enter a stop order for selling a cryptocurrency, then your order would be executed once the price of the asset had reached a certain threshold or better.
 However, if you had a stop loss type order activated, then it would liquidate it below a certain percentage of your loss to “stop the loss”.